ToolShedTested

 How to Choose

 If you are starting from scratch and want a complete kit with no additional purchases required, the Greenworks 40V 16" kit is the best value at this price point.
-Battery, charger, and a capable 16" saw for $149.
+Battery, charger, and a capable 16" saw at the current retailer price.
 The 2Ah included battery is modest -- I would budget for a 4Ah spare if you're doing anything beyond light cleanup -- but for the homeowner who needs a ready-to-run package without thinking about platform compatibility, it delivers.
 Cut quality on pine and moderate hardwood is clean, the auto-oiler works reliably, and the tool-free tensioner is among the best-implemented systems in this price range.

 For the buyer who wants the best-performing saw possible under $200 and already owns EGO equipment, the CS1604 56V is not a close call.
 The 35 ft/s chain speed outcuts everything else on this list, the self-sharpening feature extends time between sharpenings, and the 56V platform's power margin means this saw does not labor through hardwood the way 18V and even 40V saws do.
 Just be honest with yourself about the total cost including battery before you commit -- if you're buying a 5Ah EGO battery alongside the saw, you are over $300, which opens up the full-priced mid-range market and changes the comparison entirely.